Friday, November 28, 2008

 Florence Parry Heide ~ Ted Smith ~ Concordia, 1975

 Not sure what the cultural significance of You and Me is, but as I grew up in a good Episcopalian 70s home, you know we had the red dot and his friends hanging around.
 I rediscovered this book a few weeks back, and still find it to be enthralling.
-Using dots as people, we are introduced to the concept that everyone is a different individual, each with our own thoughts and feeling and ideas.
+Using dots as people, we are introduced to the concept that everyone is a different individual, each with our own thoughts and feelings and ideas.
 I actually remember the exact moment when this epiphany hit me, so I know this sort of self discovery is important to a child.
 Otherwise, I think we'd all grown into little Jeffery Dahmers, but I digress.

 Here I am.